AuroraDai/E---Commercial/README.md

 - Using JQuery to implement carousel;
 - By using effects of CSS3 make pages more appealing and also increase the user experience;
-- When the screen shrinks, the content adaptive according to the size of the screen, so mobile users can also have a good experiences.
+- When the screen shrinks, the content adaptive according to the size of the screen, so mobile users can also have a good experiences;
-- Basic shopping cart interface, useing JQuery to calculated items total cost.
+- Basic shopping cart interface, useing JQuery to calculated items total cost;

 ## Demo
   ### Uphead Main Page/mobile